Madlirex/MadEngine/README.md

 # MadEngine
-A small 3D game engine built in C# using OpenGL
+A small 3D game engine built in C# using OpenGL and ImGui